Introduction

 Components Used

-This document is not restricted to specific hardware version.
+This document is not restricted to specific software and hardware versions.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
+If your network is live, ensure that you understand the potential impact of any command.

 SSH Protocol

-The SSH protocol is a method for secure remote login from one computer to another.
-SSH applications are based on a client–server architecture,connecting an SSH client instance with an SSH server.
+The SSH protocol is a method for secure remote log in from one computer to another.
+SSH applications are based on a client-server architecture, connecting an SSH client instance with an SSH server.

 SSH Exchange